 In feature films, the director choices are often bound to the filming set, and cameras as well.
 You cannot set your camera(s) anywhere (at least not easily.
 Prepping cameras on difficult conditions can sometimes take hours).
 This is probably why storyboards are often forsaken (unless 3D incrustation was planned, in which case more preparation is needed, I guess) because anyway what you imagined on your desk may not be possible once you arrive on the set.
 Limitations aside, the layout of the location can also give you cool ideas that you couldn’t have had before.
 For instance you spot a tree with a shape so strange that you think “I have to get this tree in the camera field“.
 Just because it is there.

 Another reason is that many directors love the freedom of “last minute changes”.
 I guess it is in the creative process.
-In other words, flexibility is more important
+In other words, flexibility is more important Note: my experience is limited, and on French productions only.
+On big Hollywood movies with a lot of 3D, preparation steps would be a lot more detailed.

 In animation films, on the other hand, flexibility is the root of all evil.
 No problem for changing the script back and forth.
 But when you ask your animators and painters to draw detailed scenes, 24 frames per second, you cannot just tell them a month later: “oh finally let’s get the character come from the right, rather than the left, and have the camera pan differently.
-Eh that’s only 2 minutes of movie (3072 frames) wasted!
+Eh that’s only 2 minutes of movie (3072 frames) wasted!”

 Also animation cameras have absolutely no other limitations than the storyboarder and director’s minds.
 You can have a fixed camera, but also a camera falling from the sky if you wanted to.
 And you can have whatever you want on the screen: if you think a strangely-shaped tree is cool, just draw it in the background.
 So these cannot be a reason anymore to last-minute changes as they are in feature films.